Have you been summonsed to Court for a road traffic offence, such as:

 It may well be that we will have to attend with you and present an argument upon your behalf, usually where you are at risk of disqualification having either accumulated 9 points or exceeded the speed limit in excess of 30mph

-APPEAL TO THE CROWN COURT AGAINST SENTENCE – Call to discuss
+APPEAL TO THE CROWN COURT AGAINST SENTENCE – £1,500 plus VAT

 If you happen to have inadequate representation in the Magistrates Court and find yourself disqualified from driving, we will lodge your appeal and apply to have the disqualification suspended pending the outcome of your appeal.
 Thereafter we will arrange for one of our retained Barristers to present your case on sentence at appeal for a small extra charge.

-APPEAL TO THE CROWN COURT AGAINST CONVICTION – Call to discuss
+APPEAL TO THE CROWN COURT AGAINST CONVICTION – £2,500 plus VAT

 If you believe you have been wrongly convicted in the Magistrates’ Court you may appeal to the Crown Court, where your case would be heard by a Crown Court Judge sitting with two (different) Magistrates.